-The next room to the right was the same size as the first computer room and it held several equipment racks bearing Raven Communications logos .
-It was much better-organized, and the wiring looked neater.
-Jake estimated it contained quadruple the computers the other room had.
-On the left side were a small work area and spare computers.
+The next room to the right was the same size as the first computer room, and it held several equipment racks bearing Raven Communications logos.
+It was much better organized, and the wiring looked neater.
+Jake estimated it contained twice the computers the other room had.
+On the left side, they saw a small work area and spare computers.
 Notably absent were the large reel-to-reel tape recorders.
 The pair took several pictures, then carefully exited.

 At the end of the hall, a large door displayed a sign with Russian and French writing.
-Below was a diagram of a flashlight and a camera, with large red lines drawn through the images.
-“I guess you’re not supposed to have light in here.”
-Jake said as he carefully opened the door with his hand in his shirttail.
-Inside were a dim green light and another door.
+Below was a flashlight diagram, with large red lines drawn through the images.
+“I guess you’re not supposed to have light beyond here,” Jake said, as he carefully opened the door with his hand in his shirttail.
+Inside the small area was another door illuminated with a dim, monochromatic green light.
 The pair entered, closing the first door behind them.

 “Make sure the flashlight on your phone is off,” Jake warned Bat.

-“Got it.”
 Jake used his shirttail to open the second door.
-Inside was a massive room built on several different levels.
-Jake estimated it at 400 feet long by 40 feet wide.
-Each section was eight to fifteen feet tall, extending upward 60 feet.
-The room was illuminated by dull green lights in the ceiling which made it impossible to distinguish colors.
-At certain points, strong steel poles supported the ceiling.
+Inside was a massive room built on several levels.
+Jake estimated it at 400 feet long by 30 feet wide.
+Each section was eight to fifteen feet tall, extending 40 feet upward.
+The same monochromatic green lights illuminated the room, which made it impossible to distinguish colors.
+At specific points, strong steel poles supported the ceiling.

 On the right side, thick cables entered the room a few feet above the floor, supported by aluminum stands.
 Above each cable entrance to the room was a large sign with neatly printed letters.
-The cables traveled across the room to the other side and exited the wall on the left.
-In the middle of each cable was a large enclosed area and it reminded Jake of a garden shed.
+The cables traversed the room and exited through the wall on the left.
+In the middle of each cable was a large metal box that reminded Jake of a garden shed.

-Bundles of cables came out of the enclosed area to cable trays suspended from the main room ceiling.
-The entire room had been excavated such that it contoured according to how the cables intersected the room.
+Bundles of cables snaked from the metal box to cable trays suspended from the ceiling.
+The entire room was formed to contour to the buried cables.
 Steps and ramps led from one level to the next.
-Jake counted thirteen cables between ten and thirty feet apart.
-Neither Jake nor Bat had any idea what they were looking at.
+Jake counted thirteen cables and neither Jake nor Bat had any idea what they were looking at.

-When they walked up to the nearest enclosed area, they found small viewing windows.
-The cable entered on one side and, three feet in, the outer casing had been removed.
-After this, the internal cable’s wire pairs were expertly exposed.
-By Jake’s estimate, there were more than 500 individual wire pairs.
-Neatly attached to each pair was a small circuit board.
-Jake could see that the circuit board did not electrically attach to the wire but instead a component on the board was glued to the wires.
-The circuit boards were supported with articulated aluminum holders .
-Each circuit board had a small connector and a thin cable going to a rack full of electronics.
-The equipment racks had large Raven Communications logos on them.
+When they walked up to the nearest metal box, they saw small viewing windows.
+The cable entered on one side, and, three feet in, somebody had removed the outer casing.
+After this, the internal cable’s wire pairs were exposed.
+By Jake’s estimate, there were over 500 individual wire pairs.
+Neatly attached to each pair of wires was a small circuit board.
+Jake could see that the circuit board did not electrically attach to the wire but was instead glued to a component.
+An articulated aluminum holder supported each circuit board, and a thin cable went to an equipment rack full of electronics with a large Raven Communications logo.
 Jake looked at Bat and shrugged.

-Arrows painted on the floor led to the next enclosed area which also had a viewing port.
-Inside the thinner cable had its outer casing removed to reveal approximately 200 thin single strand wires.
+Arrows painted on the floor led to the next enclosed area, which also had a viewing port.
+Inside, the thinner cable had its outer casing removed to reveal approximately 200 thin single-strand wires.
 Each one went into thin aluminum cylinders with a slot along the long axis.
-The slot appeared to have been designed such that thin cable could come into contact with something without breaking.
+The slot allowed a wire to pass through without being interrupted.
 Aluminum stands supported the cylinders, and each one had a cable leading to an equipment rack.
-Like the other equipment racks, they had large Raven Communications logos on them.
+Like the other equipment racks, they had large Raven Communications logos.

 “Do you see what they’re doing?”
 Jake said after staring at the configuration for a while.
 “It looks like they are tapping the cables.
 The first one looked like telephone wires, and this one looks like fiber optics.”

-“You mean that they are monitoring and recording the calls?”
+“You mean they are monitoring and recording the calls?”

 “How do you know that?”

-“We have dug up a lot of cables.”
+“We have dug up a lot of cables,” Jake admitted.

 “Exactly.
 Remember, the sign said no light.
 There might be some sort of sensor that would set off an alarm.
 Let’s do this and leave.”

-They went from enclosed area to enclosed area while Bat made a video of everything.
+They went from one enclosed area to another while Bat made a video.

-“Get a shot of those labels on the walls.”
-Jake said.
-“I’m betting they tell what kind of cables are being monitored.”
+“Get a shot of those labels on the walls,” Jake said.
+“I’m betting the signs tell the cable names.”

 After Bat finished, they retraced their steps, with Jake wiping off door handles along the way.
-Bat looked at the ground for any evidence of their presence.
+Bat studied the floor for any evidence of their presence.

 When they reached the mudroom, they took off their shoes.
 “Which way did the shoes point when we got them?”
 Bat asked.

-Bat flipped through the pictures on his phone.
-“No, I didn’t get it.”
+Bat flipped through the pictures on his phone and answered, “No, I didn’t get it.”

 “Well, let’s do the best we can.”